Carnegie Mellon University Information Security Program Outline

 Carnegie Mellon is required by the Gramm-Leach-Bliley Act ("GLBA") and its implementing regulations at 16 CFR Part 314, to implement and maintain a comprehensive written Information Security Program ("ISP") and to appoint a coordinator for the program.
 The objectives of the ISP are to (1) insure the security and confidentiality of covered information; (2) protect against anticipated threats or hazards to the security and integrity of such information; and (3) protect against unauthorized access or use of such information that could result in substantial harm or inconvenience to customers.

-This ISP is in addition to existing Carnegie Mellon policies and procedures that address various aspects of information privacy and security, including but not limited to, the Student Privacy Rights Policy (Family Educational Rights and Privacy Act Policy), the Data and Computer Security Policy, and the Computing Policy.
+This ISP is in addition to existing Carnegie Mellon policies and procedures that address various aspects of information privacy and security, including but not limited to, the Student Privacy Rights Policy (Family Educational Rights and Privacy Act Policy), the Information Security Policy, and the Computing Policy.

-Carnegie Mellon has designated the Vice Provost for Computing Services as its ISP Coordinator.
+Carnegie Mellon has designated the Chief Information Security Officer as its ISP Coordinator.
 The ISP Coordinator may designate other individuals to oversee and/or coordinate particular elements of the ISP.

 "Covered information" means nonpublic personal information about a student or other third party who has a continuing relationship with Carnegie Mellon, where such information is obtained in connection with the provision of a financial service or product by Carnegie Mellon, and that is maintained by Carnegie Mellon or on Carnegie Mellon's behalf.
 Nonpublic personal information includes students' names, addresses and social security numbers as well as students' and parents' financial information.
 Covered information does not include records obtained in connection with single or isolated financial transactions such as ATM transactions or credit card purchases.